armin-fx/BandedScad/doc/object.md

 _Specialized modules with no argument `type`:_
 - `edge_ring_rounded()` - creates a rounded edge
   - `d` - diameter of the rounded edge, optional parameter
-  - `d_ring` - diameter of the cylinder, optional parameter
 - `edge_ring_chamfer()` - creates a chamfered edge

 _Example:_